National Citizen Party: Organisation

 On 28 February 2025, the National Citizen Party was formed, with Nahid Islam as the convener of the newly launched youth-led party, while Akhter Hossen will serve as the member secretary.
 The announcement was made by Mim Akhter, the sister of July mass uprising martyr Ismail Hossain Rabbi, at the party's launching ceremony held in front of the parliament complex in Dhaka's Manik Mia Avenue.

 The party's leadership structure includes a 151-member committee.
 Hasnat Abdullah has been appointed as the chief organiser for the southern region, with Sarjis Alam taking the same role for the northern region.
-Samantha Sharmin and Ariful Islam Adib were named senior joint conveners, while Tasnim Jara and Nahida Sarwar Niva will serve as senior joint member secretaries.
+Samantha Sharmin and Ariful Islam Adib were named senior joint conveners, while Nahida Sarwar Niva will serve as senior joint member secretary.
 Other key appointments include Nasiruddin Patwary as chief coordinator and Abdul Hannan Masud as senior joint coordinator.
-On 2 March, NCP declared its 171-member full committee, which includes politicians from diverse ideological background, ranging from rightists, leftists, Islamic clerics, Marxists, feminists, ethnic and religious minorities, Dalits and Harijans etc.
+On 2 March, NCP declared its 171-member full committee, which includes politicians from diverse ideological background, ranging from rightists, leftists, Islamic clerics, Marxists, Feminists, ethnic and religious minorities, Dalits and Harijans etc.